OortCloudd/ecommerce-ml-pipeline/README.md

 For more information about implementing our recommendation engine in your e-commerce platform:

-- 📧 Email: contact@codeium.com
+- 📧 Email: louissi.nassim@gmail.com
-- 🌐 Website: www.codeium.com
+- 🌐 Website:
-- 📱 Phone: +1 (555) 123-4567

-## License

-Copyright © 2025 Codeium, Inc. All rights reserved.